Northgate Sees Success in Proactive, Regular Training

 Accidents Waiting to Happen

-Prior to its wide use of Axonify’s software, Northgate trained for annual requirements and certifications annually, teaching via “Powerpoints and talking-heads methods” in classes, according to Gary Orona, director of training at Northgate.
+Prior to its wide use of Axonify’s software, Northgate trained for requirements and certifications annually, teaching via “Powerpoints and talking-heads methods” in classes, according to Gary Orona, director of training at Northgate.

 “People go into class, go through a deck of slides, and then talk to the people pointing fingers who would say, ‘Remember this, write this down,” he said.
 “And then they’d leave, and we wouldn’t see them again for two years.”